CloudCannon/Jekyll-Tips/_posts/2016-05-16-photo-gallery.md

 {% endraw %}
 {% endhighlight %}

-Now let's change this to use a Collection for the data instead of Front Matter on the page.
+Now let's change this to use a Collection for the data instead of front matter on the page.
 If we were displaying the photo gallery on multiple pages or had a lot of metadata for each image using a Collection would be a good choice.

 We'll create a `photo_gallery` collection, if you're not sure how to do this check out our [Introduction to Collections tutorial](/jekyll-casts/introduction-to-collections/).
 Each document in the collection will have the metadata for a single image.
 For example `_photo_gallery/lemon-cake.md` will look like this.